mcarvin8/apex-code-coverage-transformer/README.md

 ## Creating Code Coverage Files with the Salesforce CLI

-**This tool will only support the JSON coverage format from the Salesforce CLI.
-Do not use "json-summary" or Salesforce's cobertura output.**
+**This tool will only support the "json" coverage format from the Salesforce CLI.
+Do not use the "json-summary" or "cobertura" format from the Salesforce CLI.**

-To create the code coverage JSON during a Salesforce CLI deployment/validation, append `--coverage-formatters json --results-dir "coverage"` to the `sf project deploy` command.
+To create the code coverage JSON when deploying or validating, append `--coverage-formatters json --results-dir "coverage"` to the `sf project deploy` command.
 This will create a coverage JSON in this relative path - `coverage/coverage/coverage.json`.

 ```
 sf project deploy [start/validate] --coverage-formatters json --results-dir "coverage"